Optimising your glucose levels looks different in training than in recovery.

 What do we mean by all of that?
 Basically, managing glucose levels within this range when you are not actively training* may help to minimise inflammatory responses while supporting glycogen replenishment — preparing you for a more stable energy provision to support fuelling needs and maximise training adaptations.

 *Note: during training, your muscles have the ability to uptake glucose without the need for insulin.
 This means that, in training, you do not get the same hormone responses when your glucose levels are over 140 mg/dL.
-Consequently, these elevated glucose levels in training do not pose the same negative as during Off-Hours.
+Consequently, these elevated glucose levels in training do not pose the same negative effects as during recovery.
 Instead, they can help to enhance performance by increasing glucose supply to the working muscle.

 - Frayn K.N., 2013.
 Metabolic Regulation: A Human Perspective, 3rd Edition, 2013.
 Wiley.